MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

    **public List <SPAsyncReadJobInfo> CreateSPAsyncReadJob(Uri url, SPAsyncReadOptions options)**

 The API is made up of two input parameters, a URL, an Optional Flag, and one output structure field.
 Currently, all items specified in the URL are queried.
-This often results in unnecessary reads and creates an extra load to the database especially if your migration tool only wants to know the delta (e.g. incremental migration)
+This often results in unnecessary reads and creates an extra load to the database especially if your migration tool only wants to know the delta (e.g. incremental migration).
 To eliminate unnecessary reads, changeToken is being introduced.
 It will read the metadata of specified duration.
 Only the objects specified in the changeToken range is read.
-ChangeToken may not be supported be supported for the first release.
+ChangeToken may not be supported for the first release; decision pending.

 > [!Note]
 >The Asynchronous Metadata Read API returns only metadata; no file or object transfer takes place.